Helmoes/markdown-notes/C programming.md

 ```

 ## Strings
 Strings are arrays of chars.
+The array variable is a pointer to the first element in the array, not the contents of the array/string itself!

 ## Memory
 Regions: static data, stack (automatic), heap (programmer controlled).